Mind's Eye Theatre

-Mind's Eye Theatre is a live action role-playing game (LARP) based on the White Wolf World of Darkness universe and shares the setting with the table-top role-playing game Vampire: The Masquerade, among others.
+Mind's Eye Theatre is a live action role-playing game (LARP) based on the White Wolf World of Darkness universe and shares the setting with the tabletop role-playing game Vampire: The Masquerade, among others.

-In early editions of the game, conflicts and skill challenges involving random chance were settled with a "rock, paper, scissors" system often referred to as "throwing chops" or "hand jamming".
-In the 2005 release and later, this was removed in favor of a random card-draw mechanic.
-Every player carries a deck of ten playing cards (2-10, plus an Ace), adding skill modifier to their draw, which is used to determine the outcome of an action.
+In most editions of the game, conflicts and skill challenges involving random chance were settled with a "rock, paper, scissors" system often referred to as "throwing chops" or "hand jamming".
+In the 2005 release of Mind's Eye Theatre and Mind's Eye Theatre: The Requiem, this was removed in favor of a random card-draw mechanic to generate a random number between 1 and 10, usually using the Ace and 2 through 10 cards from a standard playing card deck.
+This mechanic was removed for the 2013 release of Mind's Eye Theatre: Vampire the Masquerade which returned to the rock, paper, scissors conflict resolution system from earlier editions.

 The game possesses rules both for gameplay and player safety.
 An advantage of the live-action gameplay is the ability to use the real interactions of players to resolve the majority of encounters between player characters and non-player characters.

 In 1999, Pyramid magazine named Mind's Eye Theatre (first edition) as one of the Millennium's Best Games.
 Editor Scott Haring said "Mind's Eye Theater was the first to take an established pen-and-paper RPG and do the translation to live-action.
 And it is easily the most successful live-action game, too."

-By Night Studios relaunched Changeling: The Dreaming in 2020.
-Reviews indicated that it contained "fresh ideas" and that it is a supernatural enthusiast's dream game".
+In 2004, White Wolf published Laws of Judgment as part of the Time of Judgment product line.
+This volume was intended to bring the current storyline that began with the publication of Vampire: The Masquerade in 1993 to a close and a new chronicle would begin with the release of World of Darkness and Vampire: The Requiem in August 2004.
+Mind's Eye Theatre and Mind's Eye Theatre: The Requiem would bring the new setting into live action in July 2005.